protyposis/MediaPlayer-Extended/README.md

  * `FileSource` expects a `File` instance (e.g. `new File(String pathToFile)`), or two instances to separate audio and video files.
- * `DashSource` (in the MediaPlayer-DASH module) expects an URI to an MPD file/resource, or a custom built or parsed `MPD` object instance.
+ * `DashSource` (in the MediaPlayer-DASH module) expects an URI to an MPD file/resource, or a custom built or parsed `MPD` object instance, and an object implementing `AdaptationLogic` (e.g. one of the provided `ConstantPropertyBasedLogic` or `SimpleRateBasedAdaptationLogic`).

 Additional media sources can be built by implementing the `MediaSource` interface.
 The advantage of this interface is that it provides a way to implement data sources above the file level, and that it can